SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Besides Java there are no prerequisites.
 All native libraries are bundled in the jar-files and exported at runtime as needed.

-For possible problems and workarounds look here: `Getting started on macOS <https://github.com/RaiMan/SikuliX1/wiki/GettingStarted-on-Windows>`_
+For possible problems and workarounds look here: `Getting started on Windows <https://github.com/RaiMan/SikuliX1/wiki/GettingStarted-on-Windows>`_

 SikuliX on Mac
 --------------